EuroPython/website/data/pages-content/mentored-sprint.md

 ## TL;DR ##
 ✨ We are running mentored sprints for diverse community members at EuroPython this year ✨

-When: 14th July, 2022, during the main EuroPython conference (14:00 - 16:30) but you take as many breaks as you want.
+When: 21st July, 2023, during the main EuroPython conference (Time TBC) but you take as many breaks as you want.

-Room: Wicklow Hall 2A.
+Room: TBC

 👉🏽 Apply to be a mentor on the day or feature your open source project: email [cheuk@europython.eu](mailto:cheuk@europython.eu)

-👉🏽 Apply to participate as a contributor (sprint on the day): [fill in this form](https://forms.gle/mTbjK2hYnAMoq2LXA).
+👉🏽 Apply to participate as a contributor (sprint on the day): [fill in this form](https://forms.gle/56EbHh4g19Mevo9i8).

 If you are not a member of an underrepresented group of the community and want to take on the sprint we encourage you to bring someone from an underrepresented group with you.

-👉🏽Volunteer for our Git Helpdesk (4 volunteers needed): Help new contributors with git/GitHub, such as cloning repo, creating branch, committing, resolving merge conflicts. [fill in this form](https://forms.gle/mTbjK2hYnAMoq2LXA)
+👉🏽Volunteer for our Git Helpdesk (4 volunteers needed): Help new contributors with git/GitHub, such as cloning repo, creating branch, committing, resolving merge conflicts. [fill in this form](https://forms.gle/56EbHh4g19Mevo9i8)

 📖 Check out our online handbook to learn more about our approach to sprinting: https://mentored-sprints.netlify.app/